Contra (series): Storyline and protagonists

-Contra, and its initial sequels, are set in the 27th century, and center around two commandos named Bill Rizer (code name Rambo) and Lance Bean (code name Benjamin).
+Contra, and its initial sequels, are set in the 27th century, and center around two commandos named Bill Rizer (code name Mad Dog) and Lance Bean (code name Scorpion).
 They are members of a special guerrilla task force codenamed "Contra", who are sent to thwart armies of alien invaders seeking to destroy the Earth.
 After Contra III: The Alien Wars, the series would deviate from its original premise.

 Contra: Hard Corps and its sequels (Legacy of War and C The Contra Adventure) take place after the events of Contra III, and followed several new characters; namely, recurring protagonist Ray Poward.
 Additionally, Hard Corps would feature human antagonists, rather than aliens.
 2011's Hard Corps: Uprising is a prequel to Hard Corps, and is also set twenty years before the events of the original Contra.
 The game follows a character named "Bahamut", but in an interview with Siliconera, producer Kenji Yamamoto comments that Bahamut may or may not be the same character from the original Hard Corps.
 Yamamoto would also reveal the reason why the game doesn't use the Contra name in its title was due to how "different" fans regarded Hard Corps from the rest of the series.
 Hard Corps and its follow ups have since been considered to be spin-offs from the main series.

 Bill would not return until 2002's Contra: Shattered Soldier; where he became a convicted war criminal sent to fight against his former partner, Lance, who has become a terrorist leader.
 In the game's sequel, Neo Contra, a cryogenically frozen Bill is ultimately revealed to be a clone of the original Bill Rizer.

 Contra 4 was intended to be a direct sequel to Contra III, ignoring the events of previous installments.
 However, "Mad Dog" and "Scorpion", originally the nicknames given to Bill and Lance in the NES versions of Contra and Super C, were made into separate characters.
 The game's main antagonist, "Black Viper", is also treated as a new character, despite originally appearing in the North American version of Operation C (which also refers to protagonist Lance as "Scorpion").
 On the official timeline seen in the "History of Contra" e-book included with the Contra Anniversary Collection, the game is chronology set after the Japanese versions of Operation C and Contra III, but before the events of Hard Corps.

 Contra: Rogue Corps would return to the post-Contra III setting.
 The game features the return of Kaiser from the latter game, who joins a group of bounty hunters in a place called the "Damned City".